elmtree-askmo/cloudcannon-app/content/learn/mathematics/what-are-the-different-types-of-logical-operators-and-their-functions.md

 url: /learn/mathematics/questions/what-are-the-different-types-of-logical-operators-and-their-functions
 score: -1.0
 related_article1:
-    id: 170204
+    id: 170213
-    title: Explain the associative laws with an example.
+    title: >-
+        What constitutes a logical argument and how is logical implication involved?
     subject: Mathematics
-    url: /learn/mathematics/questions/explain-the-associative-laws-with-an-example
+    url: /learn/mathematics/questions/what-constitutes-a-logical-argument-and-how-is-logical-implication-involved
 related_article2:
-    id: 170204
+    id: 170216
-    title: Explain the associative laws with an example.
+    title: >-
+        How are atomic propositions identified in logical statements?
     subject: Mathematics
-    url: /learn/mathematics/questions/explain-the-associative-laws-with-an-example
+    url: /learn/mathematics/questions/how-are-atomic-propositions-identified-in-logical-statements
 related_article3:
     id: 170211
+    title: >-
-    title: What is double negation and how does it relate to logical equivalency?
+        What is double negation and how does it relate to logical equivalency?
     subject: Mathematics
     url: /learn/mathematics/questions/what-is-double-negation-and-how-does-it-relate-to-logical-equivalency
 related_article4:
-    id: 170213
+    id: 170211
+    title: >-
-    title: What constitutes a logical argument and how is logical implication involved?
+        What is double negation and how does it relate to logical equivalency?
     subject: Mathematics
-    url: /learn/mathematics/questions/what-constitutes-a-logical-argument-and-how-is-logical-implication-involved
+    url: /learn/mathematics/questions/what-is-double-negation-and-how-does-it-relate-to-logical-equivalency
 related_article5:
-    id: 170215
+    id: 170217
+    title: >-
-    title: What is the structure of propositional arguments and how are hypotheses involved?
+        What is a logical implication and how is it used in logical arguments?
     subject: Mathematics
-    url: /learn/mathematics/questions/what-is-the-structure-of-propositional-arguments-and-how-are-hypotheses-involved
+    url: /learn/mathematics/questions/what-is-a-logical-implication-and-how-is-it-used-in-logical-arguments
 ---

 &nbsp;